 William Newton Hospital Audiology

-More than 28 million Americans have some type of hearing problem.
+Nearly 28 million adults in the U.S. have some type of hearing loss.
 Hearing difficulties are often unrecognized by the person involved.
 Children and teenagers seldom complain about the symptoms of hearing loss, and adults may lose their hearing so gradually that they do not realize it is happening.
 The first step in the treatment of a hearing problem is a hearing evaluation by an audiologist.

 An audiologist is a professional who specializes in evaluating and treating people with hearing loss.
 Audiologists have extensive training and the skills required to evaluate the hearing of adults, infants, and children of all ages.

-The Audiology Department of William Newton Hospital (WNH) was established in 1992, and is currently staffed by one full-time audiologist - Dr. April McCaslin.
+The Audiology Department of William Newton Hospital (WNH) was established in 1992, and is currently staffed by one full-time audiologist - Mark Shaver, PhD, CCC-A.

 If you have questions about your hearing, or to schedule an appointment, please contact us: